Allen Iverson: Detroit Pistons (2008–2009)

 On November 3, 2008, Iverson was dealt from the Denver Nuggets to the Detroit Pistons for guard Chauncey Billups, forward Antonio McDyess and center Cheikh Samb.
-Iverson, who had worn a #3 jersey his entire NBA career, switched to number 1 for the Pistons, which Billups previously wore for the team.
+Due to Rodney Stuckey already wearing Iverson's preferred #3 jersey, Iverson switched to number 1 for the Pistons, which Billups previously wore for the team.

 Iverson scored at least 24 in four of his first five games with Detroit (they won 3 of the 5), and would score 20 or more with 6 or more assists on a consistent basis, but as the season wore on, he would lose playing time to Rodney Stuckey.
 Some speculated that Pistons President of Basketball Operations Joe Dumars did not envision a long-term role for Iverson on the team, but traded for him to make Stuckey the point guard of the future and free cap space with Iverson's expiring contract.

 On April 3, 2009, it was announced that Iverson would not play the remainder of the 2008–09 season.
 Dumars cited Iverson's ongoing back injury as the reason for his deactivation, although two days prior Iverson stated publicly that he'd rather retire than be moved to the bench as Pistons coach Michael Curry had decided.

 Memphis Grizzlies (2009)

-On September 10, 2009, Iverson signed a one-year contract with the Memphis Grizzlies.
+On September 10, 2009, Iverson signed a one-year, $3.1 million contract with the Memphis Grizzlies.
 He stated that "God chose Memphis as the place that I will continue my career," and that "I feel that they are committed to developing a winner."

 However, Iverson again expressed his displeasure at being a bench player, and left the team on November 7, 2009, for "personal reasons."
 On November 16, the Grizzlies announced the team terminated his contract by "mutual agreement."
-He played three games for the Grizzlies, averaging 12.3 ppg, 1.3 rpg, and 3.7 apg in 22.3 mpg.
+He played three games for the Grizzlies, averaging 13.3 ppg, 1.3 rpg, and 3.7 apg in 22.3 mpg.